Mrunal2267/LGMVIP-task-1-to-do-list/README.md

 # todolist
-This is repository for to do list project using react
+This is repository for to do list project using Javascript.